chmutoff/esp-tank/docs/index.md

 - 18650 in series.
 Output: 3.7V
 - 3x 18650 in paralell.
 Output 11.1V.
 Needs special charging/balancing circuit.
 Not recommended.

 When using 18650 batteries in series make sure to connect a BMS circuit and a charging circuit.
-Following parts are required for a safe 18650 assembly.
+Following parts are required for a safe 18650 assembly:
 - Charger: TP4056 (1A) or IP2312 (3A)
 - BMS: 1S-3876 (5A)
 - 18650 battery holder